Updated: December 11, 2025

 Tips for compiling your CV

-While most Portuguese people traditionally structure their CVs with three sections (personal and contact details, professional experience, and qualifications), We advise you to showcase your unique skillset because there is flexibility when it comes to the right format to compile your CV.
+While most Portuguese people traditionally structure their CVs with three sections (personal and contact details, professional experience, and qualifications), We advise you to showcase your unique skillset because there is flexibility when it comes to the right format to compile your CV and cover letter.
 Here are some key points to consider when crafting your CV for the Portuguese job market:

 • Keep it concise: Aim for a one-page CV highlighting your qualifications for the specific role.
 Two pages are acceptable for highly technical positions requiring more detail